ParaCoToUl/noarr-structures/docs/State.md

 auto s5 = noarr::make_state<noarr::index_in<'x'>, noarr::index_in<'y'>, noarr::length_in<'x'>, noarr::cuda_stripe_index>(lit<3>, 4, lit<10>, threadIdx.x + (1<<i));
 ```

+Multiple states can also be merged using the `&` operator.

 ### Retrieving state items

-State items can be retrieved using its methods or (somewhat more conveniently) using some shortcut functions:
+State items can be retrieved using the state's methods or (somewhat more conveniently) using some shortcut functions:

 ```cpp
 auto my_state = s5; // or s1 or s2 or s3 or s4, from the previous snippet